 Environmental Resource Mapper - This interactive mapping application can show you the general areas where rare animals, rare plants, and rare and significant natural communities (such as forests, wetlands, and other habitat types) have been documented by the NY Natural Heritage Program.
 The Environmental Resource Mapper also displays locations of New York regulated freshwater wetlands and of protected streams, rivers, and lakes.
 These maps are intended as one source of information for landowners, land managers, citizens, local officials, and project sponsors engaged in land use decision making, conservation, or environmental assessment.

-The links at the top of the page display lists that include the rarity and protection status of New York's rare plants.
-There is also information on how to identify and report rare plant sightings.
 Links to other botanical websites are provided in the box at the right of this page.
 We are currently organizing natural history and identification information about our rare plants to include as conservation guides.
 Follow the link in the box at the right of this page entitled NYNHP Conservation Guides.
 Eventually, you will be able to sort the information by a number of different fields to produce lists tailored to your needs.
 We hope you find our information useful and we would appreciate any comments you have to improve the content of our site.

 Thank you for visiting the New York Natural Heritage Program botany web page.

-More about Rare Plant Information:
+More about Rare Plants: